 - To promote the integration of higher education with research, innovation and regional development in S3 policy mixes, particularly in the use of European Structural and Investment (ESI) Funds.

 The main activity of HESS is 'action research' and capacity building in selected European regions.
-Two regions have been selected as pilots: Navarra in Spain, and North East Romania.
-In addition, we will be monitoring the involvement of HEIs in S3 implmentation and spending on education by the ESI funds on a more global scale.
+Two regions were selected as pilots: Navarra, and North East Romania and currently we are working in Centre Val Loire, Puglia and North Central Bulgaria.
+In addition, the project monitors the involvement of HEIs in S3 implmentation and spending on education by the ESI funds on a more global scale.

 - Understand and support HEIs to align their functions of human capital development with S3 priorities.

 - Analyse how synergetic and strategic use of public funds can allow HEIs to better contribute to S3 implementation.